sp5wiz/Surface-pro-5-opencore/README.md

 please note you will need to add HORNIDS.kext for phone tethering or UnPlugged, but i personally like to use the TP-LINK UE300 as it has a RealTek chip that doesnt need a 3rd party kext.

+Even with WiFi, i highly disclaim signing into your apple ID or iServices as this will put your account at risk.

 it is as close to Plug-and-Play as you can get on a hackintosh as the internal Marvell Avastar chip will never work with MacOS. a good strategy if you find a working USB to Ethernet adapter is that once you click on the reinstall macOS button, yank out the USB and swap to the adapter.